silvercircle/silvercircle.github.io/_posts/2017-09-20-remembering-the-eighties.md

 stop crying for hours.
 Even though my dad called her on phone as soon as we found a working phone box (there were no mobile phones back then) and told her we were all fine and heading home, she probably didn't realize that we didn't get hurt until we finally arrived.
-She *had* seen the reports on TV *after* my dad phoned home, but that didn't help much.
+She *had* seen the reports on TV *before* my dad called her, because finding a phone on site was impossible and we had to wait until we were able to leave the chaos.
 She knew we were there and she had seen the dreadful images on TV and heard that dozens died and hundreds got injured - that was enough.

 ## Consequences?